AnywhereSoftware/B4X_Forum_Resources/B4A/Tutorials/How you can check enter data is IP or not valid/readme.md

-### How you can check enter data is IP or not valid by modiranghaneipour
+### How you can check enter data is IP or not valid by modiran_ghaneipour
 ### 05/06/2025
 [B4X Forum - B4A - Tutorials](https://www.b4x.com/android/forum/threads/166891/)